Cypherock/cypherock-cysync/docs/CODING_GUIDELINES.md

 - Use `PascalCase` for enum values.
 - Use `camelCase` for function names.
 - Use `camelCase` for property names and local variables.
+- Use `camelCase` for file names.
+Except for react components, which should be in `PascalCase`.
 - Do not use \_ as a prefix for private properties.
 - Use whole words in names when possible.
 - `boolean` variables should start with `is`, `has`, `do` or similar, to indicate